Independence, Colorado Ghost Town

 Silver Creek was the nearest settlement to the home of Annie Wilkes in the 1990 film adaptation of Stephen King’s Misery.

-Silver Dale, CO
+Silver Dale, Colorado Ghost Town

 County: